-One of the most confusing things about a Maldives resort holiday is figuring out how to travel to the Maldives, and then how to get around the Maldives when you get there.
-Our Maldives Travel Guide offers some advice to make your trip to the Maldives smooth.
+One of the most confusing things about a Maldives resort holiday is figuring out how to get to the Maldives, and then how to get around the Maldives when you get there.
+This Maldives Travel Blog offers some advice to make your trip to the Maldives smooth.
+We offer transportation advice as well as general travel tips.

 One of the most important Maldives travel tips is how to get to the Maldives in the first place.
 It’s not easy, particularly if flying from the US to the Maldives.
 Our Maldives travel advice starts with an overview of what airlines fly to the Maldives airport.
 Maldives flight options are not as limited as you might think.